PrinceOfCzechia/Dogfight/README.md

 - GREEN: the very opposite of the RED one, when the player crosses this rectangle, the AA gun might alter its rotation direction
 - YELLOW and PURPLE: auxiliary rectangles next to the RED one, these help determine whether the rotation direction should change after the gun no longer fires

-If the RED and BLUE rectangles collide, the gun fires
+If the RED and BLUE rectangles collide, the gun fires.
+The rectangles exist during the whole game loop and their positions are updated, but they are not blitted on the screen.
+The blitting commands are commented in the code of the function `player.draw()`.

 ![Illustration of the AI](assets/AI_demo.png)